Code-Institute-Submissions/Trading/README.md

  ## Current-Features

-Within my code I have used HTML, CSS, JS, and Bootstrap with the inclusion of several API services.
-I have also begun to implement a search function using ‘React’ and have also begun to research ‘indexeddb’.
-I have left my code in comments within the development of my Github submission.
-I primarily used bootstrap for the development of the layout as this provided a responsive design for mobile, tablet, desktop and larger screens.
-The primary learning curve revolved around the inclusion of API’s within the site.
-I have included
-3 API’s in the development of the site.
-Google Maps API, Mail.js API, and Ticketmaster API.
-Google maps API was implemented to show the featured artists event locations as a visual representation on the home page.
-Mail.js API provides a response welcome e-mail to subscribers of the website and is provided on all three webpages.
-Ticketmaster API provides a Widget to the home page which re-directs users to the Ticketmaster purchase site, the Ticketmaster API also provides JSON data which is used to provide a listing of events, date location and time on the ‘Events’ section of the website.
+Within my code I have used HTML5, CSS3, JS, Python, Jquery, Jinja, Flask, Mongodb, email js, Heroku and Bootstrap with the inclusion of Alpha Vantgae API services.
+The current features store users register information and .json data received from Alpha Vantage.

 ## Further-Development

-Further development of the website will allow the site to include a search function using either Fetch or React which can search the
-Ticketmaster API JSON data and allow users to filter for their desired result.
-Further development would link the JSON location data to the google Maps API and provide a live location of the event.
-Connecting the subscribe service to a database to track a listing of all subscribers is a development feature to be included.
-Within the ‘What are you Sayin’ section by connecting to twitter or other social media platforms API this would allow the site to pull live updates with the use of a hashtag.
+Further development would allow for manipulation of the data received and graphing of the data.
+This would be in place of the static data cards on the base.html page.
+Other developments would allow for recently searched data by the user within the profile.html page which currently shows a welcome message.

 ## User Feedback
 User feedback was positive for the purposes of UX.